octopusden/octopus-oc-template-gradle-plugin/README.md

 ### Tasks
 This plugin automatically generates Gradle tasks to manage OpenShift resources based on your registered services & templates:
-- `ocProcessAll` - Processes all registered OpenShift templates with parameters
+- `ocProcess` - Processes all registered OpenShift templates with parameters
-- `ocCreateAll` - Creates resources from processed templates for all services
+- `ocCreate` - Creates resources from processed templates for all services
-- `ocWaitReadinessAll` - Waits for pods (defined in services) to become ready
+- `ocWaitReadiness` - Waits for pods (defined in services) to become ready
-- `ocLogsAll` - Fetches logs from pods for all services
+- `ocLogs` - Fetches logs from pods for all services
-- `ocDeleteAll` - Deletes all created resources for cleanup
+- `ocDelete` - Deletes all created resources for cleanup

 ### Getting Started
 #### Apply the Plugin